Master's in Product Design

 Current role: Designer

-Lerner is best known for the witty sensibility of his popular designs.
-Ran Lerner Design Inc. was established in 2003, designing for clients of wide accessibility from implementing his own signature “whimsy” to aesthetic form.
+His designs’ target are clients of wide accessibility including Umbra, Joseph Joseph, Acme, Lenox, Wedgwood /Waterford, Rosenthal, Reed & Barton, Johnson & Johnson, Yamazaki, Kikkerland, Cambridge Silversmiths, Starwood Hotels, and other leading manufacturers.
 His work is based on the core concept of interaction of product and user, encouraging “touch” and emphasis on “relationship” of human to object.
-Lerner also promotes eco-friendly manufacturing by the efficient use of material and low energy fabricating technologies, often designing multi functional products affordable for the public at large.
-Lerner teaches Industrial Design students at The Parsons School of Design and FIT.
+Lerner also promotes eco-friendly manufacturing by the efficient use of material and low energy fabricating technologies, often designing multi-functional products affordable for the public at large.

 “There couldn’t be a better school, I’ve learned so much on the importance of a good concept, that makes a product better and not just different, an element that I try to embed in all my design today.”